 Journalism at UT Austin—which boasts 18 Pulitzer Prize winning alumni—emphasizes digital skills training for all its students.
 The school's Specialty Communications Career Services Center helps journalism students find internships and jobs.

 There are also many relevant student groups on campus, including University of Texas Association of Hispanic Journalists and ORANGE Magazine (UT's student magazine).

 NYU is a highly-ranked school in general (with a highly-ranked creative writing program to boot).
 Journalism students at NYU choose between two undergraduate tracks: Journalism and Media Criticism.
 Both programs focus on professional ethics, the cultural politics of media, the social role of the journalist, and the importance of craft.

 Students are required to double-major in one additional field of study.
 This is great if you want a more liberal arts spin to your education, but not so great if you're sure you just want to focus on journalism.

-New York City is a great place to study journalism - there are so many prestigious media outlets with headquarters there - but if you have international ambitions, you might be interested in NYU's Journalism Abroad Program: students study and work in Ghana, Czech Republic, China, and England.
+New York City is a great place to study journalism—there are so many prestigious media outlets with headquarters there—but if you have international ambitions, you might be interested in NYU's Study Away Program: students study and work in Ghana, Czech Republic, China, and England.

-ASU is a huge public university in a large city with a lot of opportunity for hands-on experience.
-The school offers three bachelor's degree options: Journalism and Mass Communication, Mass Communication and Media Studies, and Sports Journalism.
+Arizona State University is a huge public university in a large city with a lot of opportunity for hands-on experience.
+The Walter Cronkite School of Journalism and Mass Communication offers four bachelor's degree options: Journalism and Mass Communication, Mass Communication, Digital Audiences, and Media Studies, and Sports Journalism.

 American University is located in DC, a perfect spot for aspiring journalists to get work experience (especially if you're interested in politics).
 In addition to the standard bachelor's degree program, American offers a unique joint BA/MA program.